bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lacaille.md

 * He arrived on 19 April 1751, after a detour to Rio de Janeiro.
 * His observations, published in 1763 in Coelum Australe Stelliferum Ⓣ(Stars of the Southern skies), include 10,305 distinct stars, immediately superseding Halley's previous catalogue, which was much smaller and less accurate.
 * He identified fourteen new constellations, which he named after scientific instruments: Telescopium, Microscopium, Apparatus Sculptoris, Fornax chemical, Horologium, Reticulus rhomboidalis, Pyxis nautica, Antlia pneumatica, Octanis, Circinus, Norma, and Mons Menae.
+* He described these constellations in Table des Ascensions Droites et des Declinaisons Apparentes des Etoiles australes renfermées dans le tropique du Capricorne ...
+* Ⓣ(Table of right ascents and apparent declinations of Southern stars enclosed by the Tropic of Capricorn ...)
+(1756).
+* Lacaille narrated in detail his journey to the Cape in Journal historique de voyage au Cap de Bonne-Espérance par feu M l'abbé de La Caille ...
 * Abbé Carlier edited this publication and added a description of Lacaille's life.
+* Two hundred years later, R Raven-Hart translated this work into English and it was published as Travels at the Cape, 1751-53: an annotated translation of 'Journal historique du voyage fait au Cap de Bonne-Espérance ...'
+(1976).
 * In 1751, while in the Cape, he made some observations of the Moon.
 * Later, when put together with the observations carried out by Jérôme Lalande in Berlin at the same time, they allowed the astronomer to determine the lunar parallax.
 * The latitudes of the end stations were measured using a zenith sector.